Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - How is time represented in the brain?
 - Given that evolution built up neural representations over time, we don’t expect a single and universal answer.
 - Which types of representations best support flexible and robust computations of temporal relations?
-- Time warp: a change of stimulus intensity or a change of the duration of all signal components.
+- *Time warp*: a change of stimulus intensity or a change of the duration of all signal components.
 - This chapter presents a collection of basic computing principles with a focus on algorithms that deal with sensory sequences over varying time scales.
 - One way to integrate temporal information over short time scales is to use axonal, synaptic, and dendritic delays.
 - E.g. Jeffress delay-line model of sound localization.